Home>Health Hub>General Health>Nutrition in Later-Stage CKD (Stages 3b–5)

 • Whether you are taking medications that affect potassium levels

-• Avoid potassium additives in foods
+• Avoiding potassium additives in foods

 • Choosing lower‑potassium fruits and vegetables such as green beans, sweetcorn, cauliflower, celery, berries, and apples